Reava/UwUtils/README.md

 Not ready for public use yet, this will be part of a prefab once ready.

 - **TagAssigner**:
-Just assigns a Tag to anyone who matches their username to the user Array of the behavior on world join.
+Functions as a whitelist with functions, assigns a Tag to anyone who matches their username to the user Array of the behavior on world join.
 Local, also behaves like the InteractSwitch if your username matches. has a toggle to TP the whitelisted user on Join.

 - **TagTP**:
 If you got the correct Tag to your name on interact with the behavior, teleports you to the target, if not, teleports you to the second target (or doesn't if empty / disabled)